-That is why we like you to practice before you start.
+That is why we like you to practice for a whole year before you start organizing your CBLT Center in an official way.
 "Questions for Small Groups," "How to Lead a Small Group Discussion," and "Biblical Principles of Management," are just a few of the lectures which can help you develop leadership skills.